jyao1/rust-spdm/doc/fuzzing.md

     sudo apt install screen
     # Run each fuzz for one hour
     bash fuzz_run.sh
+    # Run each fuzz for one hour and Genarate source-based coverage report
+    bash fuzz_run.sh Scoverage
-    # Run each fuzz for one hour and Genarate report
+    # Run each fuzz for one hour and Genarate gcov-based coverage report
-    bash fuzz_run.sh coverage
+    bash fuzz_run.sh Gcoverage
     ```

 ### reference